weblate/Dartotsu/README.md

 </a>

 ## License
-Dartotsu is licensed under the Unabandon Public License (UPL).
+Dantotsu is licensed under the Unabandon Public License (UPL).
 More info can be found [here](LICENSE.md).